 Known for its year-round sunshine and warm temperatures, Phoenix anchors a sprawling multicity metro area known as the Valley of the Sun.
 The metro area has its roots in a rich culture and history dating back to the ancient Anasazi peoples.
 Modern-day metro Phoenix offers an array of fun and recreation, from a vibrant restaurant scene and storied nightlife found in revitalized downtown Phoenix, Old Town Scottsdale and other locales, to accessible hiking and exploring of Sonoran desert trails in every direction.
 And within an hour or two of driving, you can be amidst towering pine tree forests.
 So whether you’d rather explore the city’s renowned museums such as the Heard Museum or Phoenix Art Museum, check out desert plant life at the Desert Botanical Garden, or traipse along Roosevelt Row’s many eateries and night spots in central city, you can find it here.
 Our numerous outdoor venues host food festivals, car shows, spring training games and a host of other events year round to give you many options.

-The formation of the Creighton University Arizona Health Education Alliance was a bold plan to bring Creighton’s well-regarded School of Medicine together with the other partners to expand and refine those programs through academic rigor and clinical excellence.
+The formation of the Creighton University Arizona Health Education Alliance was a bold plan to bring Creighton’s well-regarded School of Medicine together with Dignity Health St. Joseph’s Hospital and Medical Center, Valleywise Health, District Medical Group, and Dignity Health Medical Group to expand and refine those programs through academic rigor and clinical excellence.